The Park

 A landscape inspired design.

 A palette of Plymouth Limestone and concrete, both textured and polished, stamps this building into the landscape.
-Whilst weathered copper envisaged for the roof will mirror the landscape.
-This undulating and dynamic roofscape will alter the appearance of the building as you move around it.
+Whilst the weathered copper of the roof mirrors the landscape.
+This undulating and dynamic roofscape alters the appearance of the building as you move around it.